Fereshteh Forough

-Fereshteh Forough (born 1985) is an Afghan social activist and is the CEO and founder of Code to Inspire (CTI), the first coding school for girls in Afghanistan.
-She is also an advocate for gender equality and the empowerment of women in developing countries through digital literacy, education, and financial independence.
+Fereshteh Forough (born 1985) is an Afghan social activist and the CEO and founder of Code to Inspire (CTI), the first coding school for girls in Afghanistan.
+She is an advocate for gender equality and the empowerment of women in developing countries through digital literacy, education, and financial independence.

 Early life and education

-Born in Iran to Afghan parents, Forough grew up a refugee.
-It was not until a year after the fall of the Taliban in 2001 that her family moved back to Herat, Afghanistan.
+Forough was born in Iran to Afghan parents and grew up a refugee.
+She is one of eight siblings.
+A year after the fall of the Taliban in 2001, her family moved back to Herat, Afghanistan.
+In 2012, she moved to New York City.
+She currently resides in New Hampshire, United States.

-Forough finished high school in Iran, majoring in literature.
-She initially had no interest in computer science, but was assigned the field after taking a college entrance exam.
-Her father encouraged her to give it a try, and she took his advice.
-She then went on to obtain her bachelor's degree in computer science from Herat University and later a master's from Technical University of Berlin in Germany.
+Forough graduated from high school in Iran, majoring in literature.
+She initially had no interest in computer science but was assigned the field after taking a college entrance exam.
+Her father encouraged her to pursue the field, and she took his advice.
+She went on to obtain a Bachelor's in Computer Science from Herat University and later a Master's degree from Technische Universität Berlin in Germany.

 Career

-After obtaining her master's degree and returning to Herat, Forough became a professor of computer science at Herat University, her alma mater, where she worked for almost three years.
+After obtaining her master's degree, Forough became a professor of computer science at her alma mater, Herat University, where she worked for almost three years.
 Before founding Code to Inspire in January 2015, Forough was also a co-founder and board member of Women's Annex Foundation.
 Now known as Digital Citizen Fund, this organization is a non-profit that teaches girls and women digital literacy and works to provide access to technology and the internet to girls in developing countries.